About

 I was born on a farm near Aurora, Oregon, or the homelands of the Ahantchuyuk band of the Kalapuya people, Molalla, Confederated Tribes of the Grand Ronde and of the Siletz (https://native-land.ca/).
 Raised by strong nature mentors in a multi-faith community, I learned about local plants and trees early on through stories.
 With family roots in the Northwest, and ancestors from French Canada, Norway, Ireland, Scotland, Germany, and Carpatho-Rusyn villages in Slovakia, I come from the stories of many places.

-I then worked for various nonprofits organizing volunteers to monitor water quality, clean up plastic off our beaches, and lead habitat restoration events.
-I also taught outdoor survival skills, managed kid’s camps and Community Ed Home & Garden classes.
-At this time, I also took class after class in nature connection and tracking at Tom Brown Jr’s Tracker School, Wilderness Awareness School and Cascadia Wild.
-This hobby of mine inspired the Wolf OR-7 Expedition, a documentary film I produced about the people along Wolf OR-7’s dispersal route.
+Back in the Northwest, I worked for various nonprofits organizing volunteers to monitor water quality, clean up plastic off our beaches, and lead habitat restoration events.
+I also taught outdoor survival skills, managed kid’s science camps and Community Ed classes.
+In my free time, I took class after class in nature connection and tracking at Tom Brown Jr’s Tracker School, Wilderness Awareness School and Cascadia Wild.
+This hobby of mine inspired the Wolf OR-7 Expedition, a documentary film about the people along Wolf OR-7’s dispersal route.
 Eventually, I found that work in habitat restoration brought my passions for wildlife, water and trees together.
+I currently specialize in native plants for bird and pollinator habitat, and to date have assessed over 500 yards in the Portland-Metro area.

 It’s been a winding trail, but I’m excited to share all the ways of reading nature and giving back that I have learned.
 As a Habitat Consultant, Educator and TRE® Provider, my working philosophy is rooted in a trauma-informed, equity-centered and place-based approach.